dirko/dirko.github.io/_posts/2016-01-28-Chainer-character-embeddings.md

-`Chainer` caught my attention when I first looked at because it made recurrent neural networks easy to do. `Theano`, which was the state-of-the-art package at that stage, struggles with RNNs - and RNNs are awesome.
+`Chainer` caught my attention when I first looked at because it made recurrent neural networks easy to do. `Theano`, which was the state-of-the-art package at that stage, struggles with RNNs---and RNNs are awesome.

 `Chainer`'s interface is a joy to work with and I think the define-by-run scheme is very clever.
 It might not be the fastest library out there but it is extremely flexible and the fact that you can install it with `pip install chainer` clinched it for me.
-Many other packages are difficult to install and don't really want you to use it without the GPU - sometimes you just need a medium-sized deep model that is easy to deploy.
+Many other packages are difficult to install and don't really want you to use it without the GPU---sometimes you just need a medium-sized deep model that is easy to deploy.

 ## Embedding model